 Parallel modes changes and tonic changes are architectural features that are "two sides of the same coin."
-For example, the possible mode changes determined by tritone changes I-O down a minor third (half a tritone) and I-O up a minor third (also half a tritone) are, respectively, the same-tonic mode change III-IIO and the original-mode tonic change III-IIO.
+For example, the possible mode changes determined by tritone changes I-O down a minor third (half a tritone) and I-O up a minor third (also half a tritone) are, respectively, the same-tonic mode change //I-//O and the original-mode tonic change //I-altO.
 The former is one of the most fundamental changes in music, namely major to natural minor of the home tonic.
-The latter is different in kind - a transposition of the original mode up a major sixth (equivalent to down a minor third), notated as tr[//I]O6, not //IO6 because the latter indicates a relative mode (same notes), not a transposed mode (altered notes).
-The transposed original is a relative mode of the alt mode of the new tritone.
+The latter is different in kind - a transposition of the original mode up a major sixth (equivalent to down a minor third), notated as tr[//I]@6, not //I@6 because the latter indicates a relative mode (same notes), not a transposed mode (altered notes).